stuartellis/sideboard/README.md

     sb init

-By default, Sideboard creates a bucket with a random name in the us-east-1 region.
-To specify a name and region, use the *-n* and *-r* options.
+By default, Sideboard creates a bucket with a random name in the AWS region  *us-east-1*.
+To specify a bucket name and AWS region, use the *-n* and *-r* options.

     sb init -n my-bucket-name -r eu-west-1